A mantra is a sound, syllable, word, or group of words that is considered capable of "creating transformation".

 The moment I gave up on that dream.

-The many, many, many years spend studying psychology.
+The many, many, many years spent studying psychology.
 The master's degree I now need to complete if I want to fully turn that goal into an accomplishment.

 The other dreams.
 The bigger, the bolder, the further out of reach only because they mean that much more.
 The ones that not only require hard work and natural talent, but luck.
 Pure and simple luck.
 The things I still want to be, the things I'm 'being' right now on my own, by myself, in my own way.